If you have found the information on these pages useful, you might like to contribute to the costs involved (this money comes directly to me)

 Census & Directory Entries

-Member of Household7 April 1861They was listed as a member of the household of William Key farm servant and Elisabeth Myers in the 1861 census at North Powrie Farm Cottage, Murroes, Forfarshire, Scotland, .
+Member of Household7 April 1861They was listed as a member of the household of William Key farm servant and Elisabeth Myers servant in the 1861 census at North Powrie Farm Cottage, Murroes, Forfarshire, Scotland, .
 William Keay, son, 2, Forfar Monikie; William Keay, head, mar, 57, ag lab, Forfarshire Monifieth; Elisabeth M Keay, wife, mar, 43, Kincardinshire Marykirk; 2 children in school; 2 rooms with windows.19

-Member of Household2 April 1871They was listed as a member of the household of William Key farm servant and Elisabeth Myers in the 1871 census at Burnside Cottage, Monifieth, Forfarshire, Scotland, .
+Member of Household2 April 1871They was listed as a member of the household of William Key farm servant and Elisabeth Myers servant in the 1871 census at Burnside Cottage, Monifieth, Forfarshire, Scotland, .
 William Kay, son, 13, labourer at foundry, Forfar Monikie; William Kay, head, mar, 59, labourer, Forfarshire Monifieth; Elisabeth Kay, wife, 52, labourer's wife, Kincardineshire Marykirk; 1 child in school; 1 room with window.
 Header information for this census record reads 'County of Forfar, registration district of Monifieth, enumeration district no 9, name of enumerator John M Walton.
 Description of enumeration district : N By Seaview and road leading to Nursery and Ashlude, S River Tay, E Parish of Monikie, W By road from South Grange to River Tay.
 This district comprises the Village of Monifieth.20,21'

 Not Found3 April 1881William Key missionary has not been found in the 1881 census.
 In China?